 The fourth quarter moves from exploration to engineering.
 In this phase, it’s important to keep a mindset of “fail early, fix quickly.”
 Prototypes are moved to test phase, some may even be launched as a pilot or offered for a limited time to test their impact in the marketplace so feedback can be sought and the business’ understanding deepens.
 In turn, this realisation influences the business plan and strategy.

 Additional Notes An ideal Design Thinking process doesn’t end.
 The most innovative companies are constantly seeking to set the bar higher each time, if not re-organise the business so that the traditional silos of departments are restructured so that interdisciplinary groups can continuously support the Design Thinking cycle.

 At this point in the workshop, I’ll compare and contrast this simple theory against the more common models used by the Stanford University School of Design (known as d.school) in the US, the International Design Federation in Denmark, the Illinois School of Technology, among others.
 My purpose here is understanding of the theory so no matter what your background may be, or the type of organisation you work currently (or want to work), you will be able to apply the workshop lessons however appropriate to you.

 I hope this has been a good, fast introduction to the theory and methodology.
 If you have any questions or comments, please contact me directly or post your thoughts below.

 If you’re interested to learn more about the Design Thinking workshop, please give me a shout.
-For those interested in registering for the workshops, AIM has dates set for Sydney, Melbourne and Brisbane in the next few weeks.
+For those interested in registering for open workshops, AIM has dates set for Sydney, Melbourne, Brisbane, Adelaide and Canberra throughout 2018.
 Click here to learn more.